natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/M.D.452%20IIC.md

 * Excellent armament of 2 x 30 mm DEFA cannons (higher muzzle velocity and RoF than the ADEN cannon)
 * High roll rate, matches the Sabre's roll rate with "New boosters" modification installed
-* Good turn rate between 550 kph and 800 kph
+* Good turn rate between 550 km/h and 800 km/h
 * Decent climb rate
 * Payloads can include bombs or rockets
 * More effective air brake than its predecessors